 1. Redirect emotions

 The predominant emotion when something cannot be controlled is fear.
 Fear of something happening that has not been foreseen fear that what is in mind will be fulfilled, or fear of the negative consequences of an event.

 When it comes to achieving a goal, the energy that this fear consumes – plus the accompanying anger, frustration, and worry – can be very intense.
 This energy that consumes fear is a lot; redirect it to focus on your goals.

 2. Accept that there are things that cannot be controlled

 Not only are there factors that you know and do not control, but there are factors that may influence you, and you do not even know.

 Verbalizing it can be terrifying, just as it can be wonderful for certain knots to unravel on their own.
 In this sense, it is important not to get lost in the negative.

 3. Be flexible to manage uncertainty

 This goes hand in hand with the previous point.
-Just as it is not possible to control all the strange variables in a situation, it is also not good to make plans that do not allow changes.Read:30 phrases about the confidence that will leave you thinking
+Just as it is not possible to control all the strange variables in a situation, it is also not good to make plans that do not allow changes.Read:5 keys to be well

 The important thing is to keep the goals, because the plans are only the way to them, and in that way, they can be changed as much as necessary.